wonderingabout/PhoenixGo/README.md

 #### Possibility A : if you want the easy way, Automatic all in command

 This all in one command includes :
-- Download and install bazel
+- Download and install bazel and dependencies
-- Clone from Tencent github
+- Clone PhoenixGo from Tencent github
 - Configure the build :
-`./configure` will ask where CUDA, cuDNN, and TensorRT have been installed, specify them if need.
+`./configure` will ask where CUDA, cuDNN, and TensorRT have been installed, specify them if needed.
 - Building with bazel : this may take long time (1 hour or more)
 - Download the trained network (ckpt)